Bark (botany): Uses

 The inner bark (phloem) of some trees is edible.
 In hunter-gatherer societies and in times of famine, it is harvested and used as a food source.
 In Scandinavia, bark bread is made from rye to which the toasted and ground innermost layer of bark of scots pine or birch is added.
 The Sami people of far northern Europe use large sheets of Pinus sylvestris bark that are removed in the spring, prepared and stored for use as a staple food resource.
 The inner bark is eaten fresh, dried or roasted.

-Bark can be used as a construction material, and was used widel in pre-industrial societies.
-Some barks, particularly Birch bark, can be removed in long sheets and other mechanically cohesive structures, allowing the bark to be used in the construction of canoes, as the drainage layer in roofs, for shoes, backpacks, and other useful items.
+Bark can be used as a construction material, and was used widely in pre-industrial societies.
+Some barks, particularly birch bark, can be removed in long sheets and other mechanically cohesive structures, allowing the bark to be used in the construction of canoes, as the drainage layer in roofs, for shoes, backpacks, and other useful items.
+Bark was also used as a construction material in settler colonial societies, particularly Australia, both as exterior wall cladding and as a roofing material.

 In the cork oak (Quercus suber) the bark is thick enough to be harvested as a cork product without killing the tree; in this species the bark may get very thick (e.g. more than 20 cm has been reported).

 Some stem barks have significantly different phytochemical content from other parts.
 Some of these phytochemicals have pesticidal, culinary, or medicinally and culturally important ethnopharmacological properties.

 Bark contains strong fibres known as bast, and there is a long tradition in northern Europe of using bark from coppiced young branches of the small-leaved lime (Tilia cordata) to produce cordage and rope, used for example in the rigging of Viking Age longships.

 Among the commercial products made from bark are cork, cinnamon, quinine (from the bark of Cinchona) and aspirin (from the bark of willow trees).
 The bark of some trees, notably oak (Quercus robur) is a source of tannic acid, which is used in tanning.
 Bark chips generated as a by-product of lumber production are often used in bark mulch.
 Bark is important to the horticultural industry since in shredded form it is used for plants that do not thrive in ordinary soil, such as epiphytes.

 Wood bark contains lignin which when pyrolyzed yields a liquid bio-oil product rich in natural phenol derivatives.
-These are used as a replacement for fossil-based phenols in phenol-formaldehyde (PF) resins used in Oriented Strand Board (OSB) and plywood.
+These are used as a replacement for fossil-based phenols in phenol-formaldehyde (PF) resins used in oriented strand board (OSB) and plywood.